fasterius/dotfiles/README.md

 # Vim files

 This is my dotvim repository with files and settings I use for Vim.
+The main interest is the `.vimrc` file, but syntax highlighting files for R and Snakemake are also included in the `syntax` directory.

-It is based on http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/
+This repository is based on http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/

 ### Installation